Are you consciously designing your life? Do you really understand what that means and how to do it?

 Living a life by design is absolutely possible.
 However, you have to remember that it is a conscious process.

 Just like with architecture, great works don’t happen by accident.
-It’s through conscious, intentional action that someone is able to design and live the life they desire.
+It’s through conscious, intentional action that someone is able to build a well-lived life.

-By engaging with the 5 steps outlined here, you’ll be effective and actually enjoy the process of designing your life.
+By engaging with the 7 steps outlined here, you’ll be effective and actually enjoy the process of designing your life.
+You can also check out the video below to find some inspiration on how to change your life:

 Featured photo credit: Marcos Paulo Prado via unsplash.com